"Psychology and Medicine: Translational Research on Stress, Behavior and Disease"

 Qualifications.
 The program is designed primarily for PhD and/or MD psychologists or psychiatrists who have a strong foundation in theory and methods and seek an opportunity to deepen and/or expand their research skills.
 In order to qualify for this federally funded grant, an applicant must be a U.S. citizen, a non-citizen national or a foreign national possessing a visa permitting permanent residence in the U.S.; having a temporary or student visa is not acceptable under this grant.
 However, we would be happy to consider applications of non-citizens if applicants are able to find funding individually through their own government or other sources.

 Application.
-The deadline for applications is 5 pm (PST) on January 12, 2018.
+The application period for candidates starting September 2018 is now closed.
+We will start to accept applications for candidates this December (2018) for candidates starting their fellowship September 2019.
 Applicants should send a current curriculum vitae and a research statement describing (1) your educational and research background, (2) areas of interest, and (3) what you would like to accomplish in your postdoctoral training.
-You may send these documents either as PDF attachments by e-mail to HealthPsychology@ucsf.edu, or submit electronically via online application form (see sidebar at right).⇒
+You may send these documents either as PDF attachments by e-mail to [email protected], or submit electronically via online application form (see sidebar at right).⇒

 Applicants should also arrange for three letters of reference to be emailed directly to us from the referees.
 Referees can email their letters as PDF attachments to [email protected], Letters should have the referrer's digital signature and should be sent from the referrer's e-mail address.